Camp Douglas (Chicago): Command of Colonel Charles V. DeLand

 DeLand was pressured to increase security but had several factors working against him: the layout of camp, guards from the Invalid Corps who were unable to perform efficiently, and the quartering of prisoners and guards together at White Oak Square.
 Together with the ease by which money could be sent or brought to prisoners, these factors contributed to corruption and bribery.
 On one occasion, DeLand lined up the prisoners from the 8th Kentucky Cavalry Regiment when a tunnel was found under their barracks and ordered guards to shoot "if any sat down."
 One prisoner was killed and two were wounded by the guards before the line-up was concluded.
 Finally, fifteen to twenty men confessed to being the main diggers and were sent to White Oak Dungeon.
-Later, DeLand hung three men by their thumbs so they partly had to tip toe for an hour, allegedly because they threatened an informer.
+Later, DeLand hanged three men by their thumbs so they partly had to tiptoe for an hour, allegedly because they threatened an informer.
 One of these men fainted and another threw up on himself.
 DeLand imposed the same punishment at least one more time.

 DeLand ordered men out of barracks for long periods of time while searches for tunnels were conducted.
 He ordered that cook stoves be extinguished when "Taps" was played at sunset, which was a hardship during cold weather.
 Despite these measures, about 100 of Morgan's men escaped through a tunnel on December 3, 1863.
 Most were recaptured.
 DeLand ordered guards to shout only one challenge to prisoners who came too near a fence or outside a barracks at night before firing if they did not obey.
 Confederate prisoner T. D. Henry suggests that most shooting incidents at Camp Douglas occurred during DeLand's term as commandant.
 To discourage escape attempts, prisoners who went to use latrines at night had to leave their clothes in the barracks regardless of the weather.

 On November 9, 1863, Colonel Benjamin J. Sweet, commander of the Eighth Regiment of the Invalid Corps guarding the camp, challenged Colonel DeLand's command of the camp because Sweet's commission arguably pre-dated DeLand's.
 A few days later, DeLand reacted quickly to prevent escapes when a fire destroyed 300 ft of barracks, fences and the sutler's shop on November 11, 1863.
 This worked in his favor.
 Colonel Hoffman ordered that Colonel DeLand remain as commander.
 Hoffman ordered DeLand to cut rations at this time, which increased the hardships of the prisoners, although they still seem to have had a sufficient quantity of food daily.